R505: the Flying Cloud

 "Flank speed," said Iverson, cringing as he shoved the engine telegraph levers against their stops.

-"Now," said Everett to Wallace, "ease her down a bit lower."
+"Now," Everett said to Wallace, "ease her down a bit lower."

-"Might I ask how we can be sure we’ll clear the island?" asked Iverson, his young voice threatening to crack.
+"Sir, might I ask how we can be sure we'll clear the island?" asked Iverson, his young voice threatening to crack.

-"What if there’s something on the other..."
-Iverson began, then the island was flashing past below them as the masts of a large motor yacht rose ahead.
+"What if there's something on the other..."
+Iverson began.
+Then the island was flashing past below them as the masts of a large motor yacht rose ahead.

 "Watch out!" cried MacKiernan.

 Gently, Wallace eased the elevator wheel back, lifting the nose as the tail swung down to just above the waves.
-Slowly -- all too slowly -- the ship began to climb.
-At the last instant, as collision seemed inevitable, he eased the wheel back forward, clearing the vessel by what seemed like inches.
+Slowly -- all too slowly -- the airship began to climb.
+At the last instant, as collision seemed inevitable, he eased the wheel back forward, clearing the other vessel by what seemed like inches.

-"Good work, Airman," said Everett.
-"I’ll see that this goes on your record."
+"Good work, airman," said Everett.
+"I'll see that this goes on your record."

-"Wasn’t that Michaelson’s yacht?" asked Iverson.
+"Wasn't that Michaelson's yacht?" asked MacKiernan.

 "I believe it was," said Jenkins.
 "Whatever was he doing here in the practice area?"